 San Marcos Growers first began selling this variety in 2003.
 It was a single plant purchased at a California Association of Nurserymen (CAN) chapter meeting held in Ventura and the grower told us the plants were from a mixed seed batch of Alstroemeria "Meyer's Hybrids".
 We built stock of for over 10 years before releasing it in 2003 and sold it until 2018.

-The information about Alstroemeria 'Purple' displayed on this web page is based on our research conducted in the nursery's horticultural library and from reliable online resources.
-We also include observations made about it as it grows in our nursery gardens and other gardens we have visited, as well how the crops have performed in containers in our nursery field.
-We will also incorporate comments we receive from others and welcome hearing from anyone with additional information, particularly if they can share cultural information that would aid others in growing this plant. |
+The information about Alstroemeria 'Purple' that is displayed on this web page is based on research conducted in our nursery's horticultural library and from reliable online resources.
+We will also include observations made about this plant as it grows in our nursery gardens and other gardens that we have visited, as well how the crops have performed in containers in our nursery field.
+We also incorporate comments that we receive from others and welcome hearing from anyone with additional information, particularly if they share cultural information that aids others growing this plant.